Click on the file to download the resource you need.

 When re-applying your garment after bathing, creaming and massaging, make sure the skin is dry and no residue cream remains on the skin.

-Repairs and adjustments to your garment must be carried out by Medigarments Ltd or a qualified healthcare professional.
-If you have any problems with your garment, please contact your clinician as soon as possible.
+Repairs and adjustments to your corset must be carried out by Medigarments Ltd or a qualified healthcare professional.
+If you have any problems with the device please contact your clinician as soon as possible.

 Important: Please do not remove the silk label within your garment as the warranty will be void.